The President’s engagements

 Tuesday

-3.30pm The President receives representatives of Maltco Lotteries Ltd on a courtesy call at San Anton Palace.

-4pm The President meets representatives of Greek NGO ‘The Smile of the Child’ at San Anton Palace.
+4.45pm The President is presented with credentials by the Ambassador of El Salvador, Sandra Elizabeth Alas Guidos, at the Palace, Valletta.

+5.50pm The President is presented with credentials by Cambodian Ambassador Widhya Chem at the Palace, Valletta.

-5.30pm The President presides over a meeting of the National Cancer Platform at San Anton Palace.
+7pm The President and Mr Preca host a reception in honour of the newly-accredited Ambassadors and High Commissioner at San Anton Palace.

 Wednesday

+Noon The President visits and meets students from St Clare’s College Primary School, Sliema.

+4pm The President presides over a meeting of the board of administrators of the President’s Foundation for the Wellbeing of Society at San Anton Palace, Attard.

-5pm The President meets Maud de Boer Buquicchio, president of Missing Children Europe, at San Anton Palace.
+5pm The President receives Frate Alessandro Brustenghi on a courtesy call at San Anton Palace.

-7.30pm The President meets the guest speakers of the conference entitled ‘Lost in migration – working together to protect children from disappearance’, organised by Missing Children Europe, together with the President’s Foundation for the Wellbeing of Society, at San Anton Palace.
+6pm The President attends a public lecture by Julie Shedd, entitled ‘Extremism and the media’, organised by the President’s Foundation for the Wellbeing of Society, at San Anton Palace.

+7.30pm The President meets representatives from the non-governmental organisations which form part of the National Cancer Platform at San Anton Palace, Attard.

 Thursday